Table of Contents

 Phishing is the creation and use of email and websites designed to mimic legitimate business emails and websites.
 The most common form is sending an email to a user falsely claiming to be an established legitimate enterprise in an attempt to scam the user into surrendering private information that will be used for identity theft.

-The IRS does not initiate contacts with taxpayers via emails.
-Also, the IRS does not request detailed personal information through email or ask taxpayers for the PIN numbers, passwords, or similar secret access information for their credit card, bank, or other financial accounts.
+The IRS doesn't initiate contacts with taxpayers via emails.
+Also, the IRS doesn't request detailed personal information through email or ask taxpayers for the PIN numbers, passwords, or similar secret access information for their credit card, bank, or other financial accounts.

 If you receive an unsolicited email claiming to be from the IRS, forward the message to email@example.com.
 You may also report misuse of the IRS name, logo, forms, or other IRS property to the Treasury Inspector General for Tax Administration toll-free at 1-800-366-4484.
 People who are deaf, hard of hearing, or have a speech disability and who have access to TTY/TDD equipment can call 1-800-877-8339.